hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/260__Praveen_R._Bhat.md

 > Sri vAdirAja's question is if the pramANa viShaya is
 > vyAvahArikam, it is by definition bAdhyam upon brahma jnAna.

-​Upon brahmajnAna, except for vastu, everything is bAdhya.
+Upon brahmajnAna, except for vastu, everything is bAdhya.
 Ergo, Vadiraja's questioning prAmANya is invalid after jnAnotpatti.
 Its valid only in vyavahArakAla.
 Thence...